 - Architecture and Interiors

-Smart textiles can be broken into two different categories: Aesthetic and Performance Enhancing.
+Smart textiles make two different categories: Aesthetic and Performance Enhancing.

 Aesthetic examples include everything from fabrics that light up to fabrics that can change color.
-Some of these fabrics gather energy from the environment by harnessing vibrations, sound or heat, reacting to this input.
+Some of these fabrics gather energy from the environment.
+For instance through vibrations, sound or heat, therefore reacting to this input.

-Then there are performance enhancing smart textiles, which will have a huge impact on the athletic, extreme sports and military industries.
-There are fabrics that help regulate body temperature, reduce wind resistance and control muscle vibration – all of which help improve athletic performance.
+Performance enhancing smart textiles have a huge impact on the athletic, extreme sports and military industries.
+There are fabrics that help regulate body temperature, reduce wind resistance and control muscle vibration.
+In other words – improve athletic performance.

-Other fabrics have been developed for protective clothing to guard against extreme environmental hazards like radiation and the effects of space travel.
-The health and beauty industry is also taking advantage of these innovations, which range from drug-releasing medical textiles, to fabric with moisturizer, perfume, and anti-aging properties.
+Other fabrics are for protection.
+Therefore they guard against extreme environmental dangers.
+That includes radiation and the effects of space travel.
+Health and beauty industries are also taking advantage of these innovations.
+For instance, it ranges from drug-releasing medical textiles, in addition to fabric with moisturizer, perfume, and anti-aging properties.
 Just think of all the possibilities!

 The listing of companies & designers who already use these solutions: